-- Reading College on 1st August 2012 - Bracknell & Wokingham College on 10th January 2019 - Guildford College, Merrist Wood College and Farnham College (together forming The Guildford College Group) on 29th March 2019.
+- Reading College on 1st August 2012 - Bracknell & Wokingham College on 10th January 2019 - Guildford College, Merrist Wood College and Farnham College (which together formed The Guildford College Group) on 29th March 2019.

-The addition of Reading College in 2012 prompted a name change for the Corporation to Activate Learning, which was effective from September 2013, while local college names are maintained on a campus basis.
+It was the addition of Reading College in 2012 that prompted a name change for the Corporation to Activate Learning, which was effective from September 2013.
+Local college names are maintained on a campus basis.